deadwrong03-ops/MetricHUD/README.md

 >
 > MetricHUD will not define a single "correct" rotation.
 Practice rotations will be configurable so players can train different builds, strategies, and skill priorities.

+> **Experimental**
+>
+> Experimental features rely on game events or APIs that are still being validated.
+Accuracy is not guaranteed until fully tested.

 ---

 # Planned Features